AzureAiDevs/hub/website/2023-aia/2023-04-12-onnx-dotnet/index.md

  -->

-- Machine learning models with ONNX and .NET.
+- Build intelligent apps with ONNX and .NET.
-- AI, machine learning, expert systems, and deep learning, and how they relate to traditional programming.
+- How AI is related to traditional programming.

 <!--
 - Main point 1